shahramk/newrelic_commonlog_extension/README.md

 **Note:** Specify the above set of properties for each plugin instance.
 You will have to follow the syntax (embed the properties for each instance of the plugin in a pair of curley braces separated by a comma).

-**Note:** If you would like to monitor multiple log files, copy the block of JSON properties (separated by comma), and change the values accordingly.
+**Note:** If you would like to monitor multiple apache log files, copy the block of JSON properties (separated by comma), and change the values accordingly.
 Example:

     [
       {